colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 + <tt>send()</tt> an atomic multicast message to the rest of your process group.

-These primitives provide two crucial guarantees:
+These primitives provide two crucial guarentees:

 + Atomic multicast means that if *any* correct node gets the message, every live node will eventually get the message.
 That implies that if any live